How to Prevent Motion Sickness on a Cruise

 How likely are you to get seasick on a cruise ship?

-The fact is that most people don’t get seasick while cruising – at least not anymore…
+Many people worry that they may get seasick on a cruise.
+However, in reality, most people don’t get seasick while cruising – at least not anymore…

 Today’s cruise ships have stabilizers.
 This prevents big up and down movements and as well as the side to side motion you would otherwise feel, especially if seas are rough.